Jaehoon9201/Cross_Validation/README.md

-# Keras Model Cross_Validation uisng a Kfold
+# Keras Model Cross-Validation uisng a Kfold
 This code is for the Cross Validation using a Kfold.

 Sample data is made for simple running this code.